yahnatan/pulseox/README.md

 ## Connecting to your Massimo Rad 8 pulse ox

 You will need a serial-to-USB cable.
+I used a Sabrent CB-DB9P USB 2.0 to Serial (9-Pin) DB-9 RS-232 Converter Cable.
+Keep in mind when you buy: I have heard reports of the serial end being too bulky preventing a good connection to the pulse ox serial port.

 If you connect that cable between the Rad8 and your microcomputer, it should get mounted at /dev/ttyUSB0 (or similar).

 ```
 $ cat /dev/ttyUSB0